piquel-fr/website/README.md

 ### Refactor permission and routing system

-- Make custom router struct that uses Mix under the hood
-  - YML/JSON file for every route and their params
+- Make custom router struct that uses Mux under the hood YML/JSON file for every route and their params
   - Add route of custom router checks that route is saved in YML/JSON config and panics if not
 - AuthMiddleware
   - Match route with conf
   - Do perm and auth checks after